Accepted through April 30, 2017

-Proposals are invited for Leading Edge Workshops to be sponsored by the Psychonomic Society (PS) in 2018.
+Proposals are invited for a Leading Edge Workshop to be sponsored by the Psychonomic Society (PS) in 2018.
 Financial support of up to $50,000 USD will be available.
 The initial deadline is April 30, 2017 for a workshop to be held in 2018.

 The deadline for outline proposals (max 500 words) is April 30, 2017.
 Selected applicants will then be invited to submit full proposals on or before September 8, 2017.
 A final funding decision will be made by the Governing Board during their meeting in Vancouver, British Columbia, Canada on November 8, 2017.